 Many traders love using price action as their number one indicator because it’s like watching a sporting event where the outcome is unknown but there is plenty of action along the way.
 There are ups and downs, and things can change dramatically from one moment to the next.

-Here are a few more reasons why price action is still the indicator of choice for many traders.
+So why price action is still the “indicator” of choice for many traders?

 Then and Now

 Unlike the stock market, prices in forex repeat themselves.
 If a price was rejected in the past, it will likely be rejected in the future or now.

 Understanding historical prices and connecting them to now’s prices is therefore very important for traders.
 To do so, traders need to take a deep dive into studying prices to uncover the complexities behind them such as behavioral patterns and decisions traders made that influenced the prices.

 Easy to See

 A simple, no-frills price chart shows us how a particular asset has moved through the market.

 While it’s simple in its presentation, the price action shows us so much without overwhelming our eyes and brains with information.
 Price delivered like this filters out the noise and just shows us the action.